 - Click Update & security than windows update,

-- Then click check for updates button to allow download and install available windows updates from Microsoft server.
+- Then click the check for updates button to allow download and install available windows updates from the Microsoft server.

 - Once done restart your PC to apply the changes.